Skip to content

 Special categories of personal data or sensitive data means any Customer Personal Data: (a) revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership; (b) that is genetic data, biometric data, data concerning health, or data concerning a natural person’s sex life or sexual orientation; and (c) relating to criminal convictions and offences.

-Sub-processor means any processor engaged by Infomedia to assist in fulfilling its obligations with respect to providing the Services pursuant to the Agreement where such entity processes Customer Personal Data.
-Sub-processors may include Infomedia’s affiliates or other third parties.
+Sub-processor means any processor engaged by Infomedia to assist in fulfilling its obligations with respect to providing the Services pursuant to the Agreement where such entity Processes Customer Personal Data.
+Sub-processors may include Infomedia’s Affiliates or other third parties.

 Swiss Data Protection Laws means the Swiss Federal Act on Data Protection (as revised and in force from 1 September 2023) and its implementing ordinances, including the Data Protection Ordinance, in each case as updated, amended, replaced or superseded from time to time.